ncatlab/nlab-content/pages/1/3/0/5/5031/content.md

   \end{array}
 $$

-where we used, in order of appearance, that:
+where we have used, in order of appearance, that:

 1. limits in a product category are computed via the limits in the factor categories,